Project management

 2. What's Included in Your Quote - and What Isn't?

-Verbal quotes are the norm in Belize, and they're also the source of most disputes.
-A contractor might give you a number that covers labour only, assuming you'll buy all the materials.
+Verbal quotes are common in Belize, but written or clearly itemized breakdowns help prevent misunderstandings.
+A contractor might give you a number that covers labour only, assuming you will buy all the materials.
 Or they might include materials but not disposal, permits, or finishing work.
-If you don't ask, you won't know until the bill arrives.
+If you ask early, everyone can agree on the same scope.

-• What could go wrong: A quote that seems competitive might actually be incomplete.
-You agree on $3,000 BZD, and by the end the real cost is $5,500 because materials, sand, transport, and cleanup weren't included.
-This is one of the most common sources of conflict between homeowners and contractors in the country.
+• What could go wrong: A quote that seems competitive might be based on a different scope than you expected.
+You agree on $3,000 BZD, and by the end the real cost is $5,500 because materials, sand, transport, and cleanup were not included.
+Clarifying inclusions early helps avoid tension between homeowners and contractors.

 • A good answer looks like: A written or clearly communicated breakdown - labour, materials (with specifics), disposal, and any items marked as the client's responsibility.